jsalinasf/cheat_sheets/linuxCommands.md

 	ip addr add 10.102.66.200/24 dev enp0s25

+Add a Temporary Default Gateway (This configuration will be LOST after the server reboots):

+	ip route add default via 10.102.66.1

+Or you can use

+	ip route add 0.0.0.0 via 10.102.66.1

 Bring UP or DOWN an Interface (where the interface name is enp0s25):

 	ip link set dev enp0s25 up